thevortexcloud/HomeBoxQrGenerator/README.md

 # Running

-All functionality can be executed by running the `HomeBoxQrGenerator.Cli.exe` file.
+All functionality can be executed by running the `HomeBoxQrGenerator.Cli.exe` (or `HomeBoxQrGenerator.Cli` on Mac/Linux) file.
 This is a command line program as such it is expected to be run from a terminal.
 The following options are currently supported

 | Option     | Name     | Description                                                                                                                                                                                                                                            |
 |------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|